vmlinz/ci.vmlinz.github.io/source/_posts/hexo-blog-with-custom-domain-and-cloudflare.md

 * add a CNAME record of `zaicheng.me, vmlinz.github.io`, NOTE: this is not an effective CNAME record by the dns spec, but cloudflare recognize it.

 ### Set up cloudflare ###
-Let's set up cloudflare to caching the content and turn on hsts for the site.
+Let's set up cloudflare to cache the content and turn on hsts for the site.

 * Follow the guide to scan the original dns records.
 * Migrate the dns servers from the domain name register panel to the cloudflare ones to get it work.
 * Set up dns to add a record of flattening CNAME, which means to point *zaicheng.me* to *vmlinz.github.io*.
-NOTE: this is cloudflare specific dns function which is breaking the limits of dns spec.
+NOTE: this is a cloudflare specific dns function which breaks the limits of dns spec.
 * Setup the crypto to turn on full ssl
 * Turn on HSTS under crypto, turn on `include subdomains` and `No-sniff`
 * Turn on ipv6 compatibility